 Durability & Stability

-As you’d expect from a pair of well designed and well-tested boots, the Hedgehogs have exceptional support and stability.
-The Vibram Trek XS Outsole is more than capable of downhill descents on unpredictable terrain, with the multi-directional lugs ensuring you’re not going to end up on a surprise muddy slip n’ slide.
+The Hedgehogs have exceptional support and stability as you’d expect from a pair of well designed and well-tested boots.
+The Vibram Trek XS Outsole is more than capable of downhill descents on unpredictable terrain.
+The multi-directional lugs ensure you’re not going to end up on a surprise muddy slip n’ slide.

 I’ve personally found the outsole to be extremely durable, with almost no signs of wear, which is amazing considering I’ve worn these boots on 10+ hikes.
 The North Face has also engineered a TPU Heel plate and implemented their own ESS Snake Plate into the boots, which ensures your foot is able to move naturally without compromising support.